- July 30, 2024

 - 12:02 PM

-Introducing spices to your baby can enhance their taste preferences and provide various health benefits.
+Introducing spices to your baby food can enhance their taste preferences and provide various health benefits.
 Here’s a step-by-step guide to help you safely incorporate traditional Indian spices into your baby’s diet.

-Tips for Introducing Spices
+Tips for Introducing Spices for Babies

 - Start Slowly: Introduce one spice at a time and observe for any allergic reactions.